Hakim Habibur Rahman: Hakim Habibur Rahman Foundation

 The Hakim Habibur Rahman Foundation was established in 1994 in his memory.
 The scope of the foundation includes research on and promotion of herbal and Unani medicine, establishment of charitable institutions on traditional medical studies and exchange of knowledge, awards of merit, organisation of seminars and symposia, and promotion of Rahman's social and intellectual ideals.
 Hakim Syed Zillur Rahman from India is one of the recipients of the Foundation 'awards of merit' in 1996.

+Death

+Habibur Rahman died on 23 February 1947 in Dacca.
+As per his will, his janaza was conducted by Abdul Wahhab Pirji.